 A controlled distribution system refers to the set of measures implemented to ensure that the stages of the distribution chain of a medicinal product are tracked up to the prescription and/or pharmacy dispensing the product.
-Orders and shipments of products from a single or multiple identified distribution points facilitate traceability of the product.
-These sorts of measures could be considered for controlled drugs as notified by DRAP to prevent misuse and abuse of medicines.
+Orders and shipments of products from single or multiple identified distribution points facilitate traceability of the product.
+For instance, these sorts of measures could be considered for controlled drugs as notified by DRAP to prevent misuse and abuse that also require a special prescription as described in the routine minimization action.